IanBraga96/posts-manager-api/README.md

 This project was developed as part of a technical assessment with specific requirements to keep it simple and focused.
 The implementation intentionally avoids complex architectural patterns or over-engineering, as the assessment emphasized creating a straightforward API client that consumes the specified external API.
-The project demonstrates the ability to implement the core functionality while maintaining clean readable code that meets all the specified requirements.
+The project demonstrates the ability to implement the core functionality while maintaining clean, readable code that meets all the specified requirements.

+**Bonus Features:**
+In addition to the required features, some extra functionalities were implemented to enhance the project:

+- Ability to like posts
+- CRUD operations for comments
+- Mentioning users in comments
+- Search posts by username, title, or content
+- Unit tests for like and comment functionalities

 ## About the Project